 In 2011, she trained with David Leventhal, director of the Dance for Parkinsons program of the Mark Morris Dance Group.
-She has been teaching in Philadelphia for the past 5 years and is in the process of certification.
+She has been teaching in Philadelphia for the past 6 years and recently completed her certification.
 She uses this class structure in her own ANYONE CAN DANCE® program, designed for older adults and those in wheelchairs and walkers.
 In addition, she has taught a Dance for Dementia class for adults with Alzheimer's in Moorestown, NJ.
 Judith is a Lifetime Arts Teaching Artist.

 Over the decades, she has combined her dramatic flare with medical knowledge to

 • Write books with doctors and websites (including www.move2answers.com about Parkinsons Disease) with pharma execs